shapeshed/shapeshed.com/content/posts/unix-sha1sum.md

-{
-  "slug": "unix-sha1sum",
-  "title": "Linux and Unix sha1sum command tutorial with examples", "date": "2016-09-21T00:00:00+00:00",
-  "image": "images/articles/sha1sum.png",
++++
+date = "2016-09-21T00:00:00+00:00"
-  "description": "Tutorial on using sha1sum, a UNIX and Linux command to compute and check a SHA-1 message digest.
-Examples of reading a SHA-1 message digest, writing a SHA-1 message digest to a file, and checking a SHA-1 message digest.", "tags": [
+description = "Tutorial on using sha1sum, a UNIX and Linux command to compute and check a SHA-1 message digest.
+Examples of reading a SHA-1 message digest, writing a SHA-1 message digest to a file, and checking a SHA-1 message digest." image = "images/articles/sha1sum.png" slug = "unix-sha1sum" tags = ["UNIX", "Linux"] title = "Linux and Unix sha1sum command tutorial with examples"

-    "UNIX",
-    "Linux"
-  ]
-}
++++

 ![Terminal showing sha1sum man page][2]